SakshamAyush/Divvy-Trips/README.md

   7. 'gender' : the gender of the customer.
   8. 'birthyear' : the year of birth of the customer.

-The data frame contained 3,818,004 rows and 12 attributes(columns).
+The data frame contains 3,258,796 rows and 8 attributes(columns).
 There were no duplicate values in the data frame however, the data frame has some null values for the columns: gender and birthyear(probably because the customer refused to share that information).
+The rows mentioned above are after removing null values.
 The datatype of the columns of the dataframe were:

   1. Trip_id - int64